clausnz/php-helpers/README.md

 **Return Value:**

-$value
+$mixed
-Returns the value of the first element.
+The value of the first element.
 Type could be anything.